clchampag/KC-dengue/README.md

 # KampongCham
-This repository contains the code and data used for [Dengue modeling in rural Cambodia: statistical performance versus epidemiological relevance]
+This repository contains the code and data used for [Dengue modeling in rural Cambodia: statistical performance versus epidemiological relevance] (doi: https://doi.org/10.1101/208876 ) (preprint)

 Using SSM software to reproduce the calculations
 1. Install SSM software on your machine as indicated in https://github.com/JDureau/ssm